SFe-Team-was-taken/SFE/code-of-conduct.md

 ### Be respectful

 **Please be respectful to other people and other projects.** Don't harass other projects because of disagreements, or for any other reason.
 Hate speech, racism, homophobia, transphobia, etc. isn't tolerated.
+If you contribute to other projects, you must follow their terms of service and code of conduct.

 ### Work constructively